NinaMercedes/PfPan/README.md

 # Pangenomes: The *Plasmodium falciparum* pangenome
 This repository contains code to perform pangenomics research.
 Currently the code is implemented predominantly using python scripts.
+Depending on usability, these scripts may be updated in the future and built into Nextflow or Snakemake pipelines (suggestions welcome!).

 ## Conda environment and installing packages
 The first step is to set up a conda environment with all the python libraries and modules required to make and analyse a pangenome.